amanchoudhary8/weather-app/README.md

-Link to Live Project: https://amanchoudhary8.github.io/weather-app/
+Live version of the project: https://amanchoudhary8.github.io/weather-app/